Diatonic Scales Explained

 The interval between the 6th and 7th notes (F-G#) is larger than a whole tone, and the scale contains three semitones, instead of two.

-These modified minor scales are so much part of our diatonic based major-minor system of music, though, that many music theorists class them as diatonic.
+These modified minor scales are so much part of our diatonic-based major-minor system of music, though, that many music theorists class them as, or at least include them with, diatonic scales.
 Others don't, and it's a source of ongoing academic debate whether to include them or not.